 It could be yoga.
 It could be learning how to meditate.
 It’s up to you, really, how you want to make time for quiet time.
 Most of us are just living mindlessly through the hustle and the bustle.
 So much so, in fact, that we become more desensitized than we care to admit with all the pressure and unhealthy stress we get especially from work.
 Allotting about 15 to 20 minutes of your day for some quiet time will help you manage your stress levels and in turn, help you become a healthier version of yourself.

-We are all a little guilty of this - especially since for most of 2020, we have done nothing but stay at home and live vicariously through our phones.
-With hopes held high that next year would be better.
-That being said, perhaps, it’s not a good idea to make putting down our phones one of the things we will be doing for the next year.
+We are all a little guilty of this, especially since for most of 2020, we have done nothing but stay at home and live vicariously through our phones, with hopes held high that next year would be better.
+That being said, perhaps it’s a good idea to make putting down our phones one of the things we will be doing for the next year.

 Now, if you’re on the phone because of the amount of work you currently have, we highly encourage unloading even just a little bit!
 Hiring a personal assistant or even a holiday assistant so you could at least enjoy your supposed days off away from your phone might be the answer.
-You would be surprised to find reasonable rates on OkayRelax virtual assistant.
+You would be surprised to find reasonable rates for virtual assistants on OkayRelax.

 Some people are big on family.
-Some people, on the other hand, find their homes through their friends.
+Some, on the other hand, find their homes through their friends.
 If there is anything that 2020 taught us, it’s that we always think we have time until we don’t anymore.
-Chasing goals is important - but if you think about it, it’s not half as fun or fulfilling without the people you love by your side.
+Chasing goals is important, but if you think about it, it’s not half as fun or fulfilling without the people you love by your side.

 We’ve mentioned it earlier on: the answer to most of your time-related problems entails lessening your load.
 One of the easiest ways to do this is by working with a personal assistant online.